-- 8. After a couple of seconds the first Stimulus video is displayed. - 9.
+- 8. If you selected Perform gaze calibration when you defined the test, a message appears informing the participant that calibration will start when they click.
+The participant should look at the dots that appear on the screen and hover over them with their mouse. - 9.
+After a couple of seconds the first Stimulus is displayed. - 10.
 At the end of the test a message Thanks for Participating appears.
 The participant and analysis are added automatically in FaceReader.